Fox Sports (Argentina): History

 On October 16, 2020, the Argentine Football Association would breach their television contract to broadcast Argentinian football on Fox Sports due to the Disney acquisition of 21st Century Fox, with TNT Sports being the only broadcasters leaving open the possibility that the Televisión Pública of reacquiring the rights.
 However, on October 30 the Argentinian court would rule in favor of Fox, with Fox being able to broadcast the matches.

 On January 29, 2021, Disney would reach in agreement with Argentine Football Association to broadcast Argentine Primeira Division matches until 2030 with its sister channel ESPN to also broadcast outside of Argentina with Televisión Pública broadcasting matches in Argentina.

 Fox Sports logo, used from August 2022 to February 2023.

 In November 2021, Disney announced that Fox Sports' main channel would be renamed ESPN 4 except in Argentina on December 1, 2021.
 Fox Sports 2, Fox Sports 3 and Fox Sports Premium would continue on the air in Argentina.

 On January 20, 2022, CNDC ordered Disney to divest the Fox Sports television network from the 21st Century Fox purchase in order to get an approval from the government of Argentina.

 On February 15, 2022, Disney announced it would sell Fox Sports Argentina to Mediapro.
 The sale was approved by the CNDC on April 27, 2022.

 It was announced that on May 1, 2022, Fox Sports Premium would rebrand to ESPN Premium.

 On October 4, 2022, it was reported that Mediapro and Fox Deportes signed an licensing agreement to use channels brand name and produce programming for the channel.

-Finally, on February 6, 2023, a new Fox Sports began with Mediapro and in this new stage the sports signal will have a renewed graphic identity, a new journalistic team and segmented programming with its own live programs, where Fox Sports will be dedicated mainly to the most traditional sports for the Argentine public, Fox Sports 2 to not so popular disciplines, more of an urban niche and Fox Sports 3 will acquire a closer orientation to young people, with e-Sports competitions, streaming and culture of social networks.
+On February 6, 2023, a new Fox Sports began with Mediapro and in this new stage the sports signal will have a renewed graphic identity, a new journalistic team and segmented programming with its own live programs, where Fox Sports will be dedicated mainly to the most traditional sports for the Argentine public, Fox Sports 2 to less popular disciplines.
+Fox Sports 3 would acquire a closer orientation to young people, with e-Sports competitions, streaming and culture of social networks.